tbmelabs/tbmelabs-spring-boot-admin/README.md

 Make sure your prepared your MySQL instance as stated in installing.

+In Node.JS (means your favorite console) run `npm build` to create the final build.js.

-Run `mvn clean test package install` and copy the .war-file from your local Maven repository into the deployment location of Apache Tomcat.
+As the build has finished use `mvn clean test package install` and copy the generated .war-file from your local Maven repository into the deployment location of Apache Tomcat.

 ## Built With